Novara-owner/Novara-Vault/README.md

 - Storage: Single-file JSON database with optional AES256-GZip encryption
 - Rich Text Engine: WebView2 (Edge Chromium)

-## Installation Guide
+## Installation
-Download the latest installer from the Releases page.
+Download the latest installer from the Releases page, then follow these steps:
-1. Run `Novara-Setup.exe`
+- Run Novara-Setup.exe
-2. Follow the setup wizard
+- Follow the setup wizard to complete installation
-3. Launch Novara from desktop shortcut or Start Menu
+- Launch Novara from the desktop shortcut or Start Menu

 ### System Requirements
 - Windows 10 Version 2004 (Build 19041) or newer / Windows 11